equinor/amplify-component-lib/README.md

 Publish is done automatically when code is merged into `main` branch, if the package.json version number is higher.
 To increase the version number use `yarn run version <type>` and specify what type of [versioning](https://github.com/theogravity/version-bump#quick-start-usage).

+# Fetching remote config files (in clients using this package), using Bash

+Run `wget -O - https://raw.githubusercontent.com/equinor/amplify-components/main/config/install.sh | bash`

+This should have downloaded the `.eslintrc.js`, `.prettierignore`, `.prettierrc.jr`, `tsconfig.json` and `client.yaml` files

 # Documentation

 ## CompactCard